-We estimate our net proceeds from the offering to be \$71.7 million (based on an assumed public offering price of \$76.81 per share) after deducting the underwriting discounts and commissions and estimated offering expenses.
+Our net proceeds from the offering will be approximately \$128.1 million, \$147.4 million if the underwriters' over-allotment option is exercised in full, after deducting the underwriting discounts and commissions and estimated offering expenses.
 We currently intend to use the net proceeds from the sale of our common stock to expand manufacturing capacity for new data communications and wireless products, to fund additional investments in joint ventures and for other general corporate purposes.
 Pending such uses, the net proceeds may temporarily be invested in short term, interest bearing, investment grade securities or guaranteed obligations of the U.S. Government.